DeveloperPaul123/Chess-Challenge/README.md

 # Leonidas Chess Bot

 This repository contains my entry for the [Chess Coding Challenge](https://youtu.be/Ne40a5LkK6A?si=urkm1MWbZ6jLIwZt) by Sebatian Lague.
-The bot finished in the top 32 of all entries (600+).
+The bot finished [20th](https://github.com/SebLague/Tiny-Chess-Bot-Challenge-Results/blob/fcebda936c5882efdeb61382592bda77f2c1e6c0/RatingsList.txt#L25)~~in the top 32 of all entries (600+)~~!

 The original challenge rules are below.